To all who come here… Believe.

 3. Is all counseling confidential?

-Yes, all clients and the counselor / therapist sign a ”Limits of Confidentiality “agreement.
+Yes, all couseling is confidential.
+The client signs a ”Limits of Confidentiality “agreement.

 4. How long do I have to wait to get an appointment?

-CASASC makes every effort to emergencies as soon as possible, usually within one week; all others are generally seen within 4 weeks.
+CASASC makes every effort to accommodate crisis situations as soon as possible.
+Clients are generally seen within 1- 4 weeks.

 5. How frequent will my appointments be and how many will I have?

 This will be decided between you and your counselor.
-The timing of your appointments may also be affected by CASASC current wait time.
+The timing of your appointments may also be affected by CASASC current wait times.

 6. Can CASASC provide day care?